Breakdown of random-matrix universality in persistent Lotka--Volterra communities

 We find that the resulting series for the trace of the resolvent matrix is identical to that of a Gaussian random matrix in the limit $N\to \infty$.
 That is, we show that the higher-order statistics of the reduced interaction matrix do not contribute to this series and, therefore, that the universality principle holds for the bulk region.
 The only statistics of the reduced interaction matrix that contribute are $(\sigma')^2 \equiv N_\ess \mathrm{Var}(a_{ij}') = \phi \sigma^2$ and $\Gamma' \equiv \mathrm{Corr}(a_{ij}',a_{ji}')= \Gamma$ where $N_\ess$ is the number of surviving species (we calculate these statistics in Sec.~S6 of the SM).
 One obtains the familiar elliptic law

 where $\lambda = x+iy$.
-One can show that the bulk of the eigenvalue spectrum crossing the imaginary axis corresponds to the linear instability of the GLVEs, represented by the dashed horizontal lines in Fig. \ref{fig:phasediagram} (see SM Section S5C).
+We can show (SM Sec.~S5C) that the bulk of the eigenvalue spectrum crossing the imaginary axis corresponds to the linear instability of the GLVEs, represented by the dashed horizontal lines in Fig.~\ref{fig:phasediagram} .
 This is verified in Fig. \ref{fig:lambdaversussigma}(a).

 We now move on to the outlier eigenvalue, which is a far less trivial matter.
 We first discuss two candidate expressions for the outlier eigenvalue based upon calculations for Gaussian random matrix ensembles.
 We show that neither of these expressions are accurate, and that the universality principle fails to predict the outlier eigenvalue.
-We subsequently derive an accurate expression for the outlier, which also correctly predicts stability.
+We subsequently derive an accurate expression for the outlier, which we show correctly predicts stability.